-RockValleyCollege.edu/TechWorks - located at Stenstrom Center, 4151 Samuelson Road.
+RockValleyCollege.edu/TechWorks - located in the Woodward Technology Center (WTC) on the Main Campus.

-TechWorks Cold Forming Training Center (815) 921-2192
+TechWorks Cold Forming Training Center ......
+(815) 921-2192

-This is a 12-week accelerated skills training that leads to: one (1) NIMS credential.
+This is a 10-week accelerated skills training that leads to: one (1) NIMS credential.
 Our training partners include Rock Valley College, Nakashimada Engineering Works, LTD, NIMS (National Institute for Metalworking Skills), Loomis International, Slidematic, Wiretech, and Fastenal.
 We work to give each student the core skills in the process of Cold Forming and Cold Heading.
 Cold Forming is a manufacturing process through which a wire is shaped through a series or blows done at room temperature.

-TechWorks is an employer-driven training organization that develops and delivers a customized curriculum to prepare you for a career as a cold header operator in just 12 weeks.
+TechWorks is an employer-driven training organization that develops and delivers a customized curriculum to prepare you for a career as a cold header operator in just 10 weeks.
 Classes are 6-1/2 hours each day, therefore it is best suited for the unemployed.